 Get equipped for the rest of your career with a core set of strategic principles and tools that can be applied in any situation, plus latest global thinking.
-A “must do” for planners and any strategists at the beginning of their career.
-Endorsed by the APG.
+A must do for planners and strategists at the beginning of their career.

 What to expect

 A learning program that provokes and challenges your thinking.

 A collaborative environment for problem solving.

 A sense of community and camaraderie with fellow participants.

 A chance to question, experiment and push yourself.

 This course has two main elements – a pre-recorded video lecture for participants to watch in their own time, and a live working tutorial session led by the course facilitator where participants can put theory into action.
 Additionally, this industry certified course includes homework/assessments.